MicrosoftDocs/fabric-docs/docs/extensions/publishing/publish-flow.md

 ### 3.1.
-Link your SaaS offer to Workload NuGet package
+Link your SaaS offer to Workload package
 The SaaS offer must be live in Azure Marketplace and has at least one public plan.
-The NuGet package manifest should completely and accurately define the public SaaS URL linked to the Workload manifest.
+The Workload package manifest should completely and accurately define the public SaaS URL linked to the Workload manifest.
+In the product manifest under the _supportLink_ section

 ## Step 4 Reach out to our Workload Fabric Team
 Once you have a public SaaS link in Azure Marketplace and the NuGet packge and workload complies with the above requirements,